PJ-Oscheh/LineageOS-Installer/batch-scripts_prebuilt/What is this (and file desc.).md

 'DO NOT OPEN LINEAGE INSTALLER.txt' tells the user to open README for setup instructions.

-'LineageOS Installer.exe' is the main program.
+'LOS-Inst.exe' is the main program.

 'README.txt' tells the user to run setup.bat rather than open the EXE file.